iamstarkov/fp-js-workshop/01-theoretic-intro.md

 const double = i => i * 2;
 const declarativeDoubleArray = arr => arr.map(double);
 ```

 --

 ### mathematical function `f(x)`

-> In mathematics, a function is a relation between a set of inputs and a set of permissible outputs with the property that each input is related to exactly one output. `f(x)`. aka pure function in computer science
+> Function is a relation between a set of inputs and a set of permissible outputs with the property that each input is related to exactly one output. `f(x)`. aka pure function in computer science
 > — [Wikipedia][wiki1]

 *same input = same output, in short*